This slow cooker red wine braised beef ragu is an elegant and hearty meal that is gluten free, and is the perfect easy date night dinner.

 - 8 oz shredded cheddar cheese

-- Place 1 Tbsp of olive oil in the bottom of the crock pot.
+- Place 1 tablespoon of olive oil in the bottom of the crock pot.

 - Place the beef chuck roast in the Crockpot.
 For best results, sear the chuck roast in a little bit of olive oil prior to placing in the crockpot, about 5 minutes each side, however this step is optional.

-- Puree 1/2 large onion in a food processor with 1 tbsp olive oil and pour over chuck roast.
+- Puree ½ large onion in a food processor with 1 tablespoon olive oil and pour over chuck roast.

 - Next add both cans of tomatoes, tomato paste, red wine, salt, and spices/bay leaves to the Crockpot.